Beluga011/recipe-website/README.md

 ## 📋 Project Overview

 Slice & Spice is a beautiful, user-friendly recipe discovery website that helps you find, save, and cook delicious meals.
-No coding knowledge required - just open and start cooking!

 ## 🌐 Live Demo